Music education philosophy, ideas, and teaching strategies

 Singing the question with a sol, la, mi melody, we’ll ask students what they would do with all the apples that fell from the tree.

-Students sing their response back with a sol, la, mi toneset.
+Students sing their responses back with a sol, la, mi toneset.
 Examples might be, “I would take them to my grandma,” or “I would share them with you,” or “I would peel them,” etc.

 At this point in the teaching and learning process, students are using the toneset to sing, move, and improvise.
 Our emphasis is on creating contextual musical experiences.